paypal/nemo-core/README.md

 incorporate custom features to your tests.

 Nemo works best with a test runner and task runner.
 But in this README we will only cover setup and architecture of Nemo as a standalone entity.

-Please see additional examples plugin READMEs for more information.
+For a holistic guide to using Nemo as an overall automation solution, [please start here](https://github.com/paypal/nemo-docs)

 [![Build Status](https://magnum.travis-ci.com/paypal/nemo.svg?token=wkfLgEAgy8eZBxUbnTsB&branch=master)](https://magnum.travis-ci.com/paypal/nemo)